 Curveball Visionary

 You can substitute your Telimancy identity for any Knowledge roll concerning trajectories, as if you had a PHD in Physics.
 If you find a mysterious metal box in a smoking crater, you know instinctively what path it took to get there and where it came from.
-Likewise, you can determine the absurd path that your protege’s bottle rocket will take from its launchpad to the mayor’s bedroom window before she lights the fuse.
-You can also determine whether an object’s flight has been or will be influenced by someone else’s Telimancy.
+Likewise, you can predict the absurd path that your protege’s bottle rocket will take from its launchpad to the mayor’s bedroom window before she lights the fuse.
+You can also determine whether an object’s flight has been or would be influenced by someone else’s Telimancy.

 Misfire